Ishaan44/Ishaan44.github.io/_projects/4_project.md

 It is a well known fact that for a d-regular graph $$G, p_c(G) \geq \frac{1}{d-1}$$.
 Now if for a d-regular graph we set $$p_c = \frac{1}{d-1}$$ does it imply that the graph is a tree?
 We answer this question here.

+<h2>Using the Critical Threshold to Characterize a Tree</h2>
+<p><strong>Abstract:</strong> In this article, we study the critical threshold for an arbitrary quasi-transitive d-regular graph.
+We show that for such graphs G, p<sub>c</sub>(G) = 1/(d-1) if and only if G is a tree.
+This gives a neat probabilistic characterization for regular trees.
+We also give counterexamples for the non-quasi-transitive case.</p>

 ### Quasi-transitive $$d$$-regular graphs with $$p_c = \frac{1}{d-1}$$ are trees.
 $$\textbf{Main Result.}$$ Let $$G$$ be a $$d$$-regular quasi-transitive graph then if $$G$$ is not isomorphic to a tree.
 Then,  $$p_c(G) > \frac{1}{d-1}.$$